fnc12/sqlite_orm/README.md

                                        make_column("name", &UserType::name, default_value("name_placeholder"))));
 ```

 Too easy isn't it?
 You do not have to specify mapped type explicitly - it is deduced from your member pointers you pass during making a column (for example: `&User::id`).
 To create a column you have to pass two arguments at least: its name in the table and your mapped class member pointer.
-You can also add extra arguments to tell your storage about column's constraints like `primary_key`, `autoincrement`, `default_value` or `unique`(order isn't important; `not_null` is deduced from type automatically).
+You can also add extra arguments to tell your storage about column's constraints like `primary_key`, `autoincrement`, `default_value`, `unique`, `as` or `generated_always().as`(order isn't important; `not_null` is deduced from type automatically).

 More details about making storage can be found in [tutorial](https://github.com/fnc12/sqlite_orm/wiki/Making-a-storage).